-Minnesota Investment Fund (MIF)
+Minnesota Investment Fund

-This Minnesota Investment Fund provides financing to help add new workers and retain high-quality jobs.
+This Minnesota Investment Fund (MIF) provides financing to help add new workers and retain high-quality jobs.
 The program's focus on industrial, manufacturing and technology-related industries and aims to increase the local and state tax base and improve economic vitality.

 Funds are awarded to local units of government that provide loans to assist expanding businesses.
 Cities, counties, townships, selected economic development organizations and recognized Indian tribal governments are eligible.
+Project requirements include:

-All projects must meet minimum criteria for private investment, number of jobs created or retained and wages paid.

-At least 50 percent of total project costs must be privately financed through owner equity and other lending sources.

-Loan proceeds may be used to help purchase land, building and equipment.
+- All projects must meet minimum criteria for private investment, number of jobs created or retained and wages paid. - At least 50 percent of total project costs must be privately financed through owner equity and other lending sources. - Although loan proceeds may be used to help purchase land and buildings, most MIF loans are used to finance equipment.